 I didn’t know what to do.

-And so I put on a brave face, pretended it was better and started limping after Dave and Dustin, shaking my leg as I went.
+And so I put on a brave face, pretended it was better and started limping after Dave, shaking my leg as I went.

 The remaining hour of the hike stretched into two and yet, while I was in a great deal of pain, all I could feel was disappointment.

 I wouldn’t be able to hike the final day.

 I had failed.